BCom 1st Year Business and Business Environment Notes Study Material

 BCom Business and Business Environment Notes Study Material

-Every Business enterprise has a continuous interaction with environmental forces.
+Every Business enterprise has continuous interaction with environmental forces.
 It has a direct relation with its environment.
-Environment refers to tome all external forces, which have a bearing on the functioning of Business.
+Environment refers to tome all external forces, which have a bearing on the functioning of a Business.
 The environment includes all those factors which can lead to opportunities for or threats to the firm.
 Obviously, the effectiveness or interaction of an enterprise with its environment primarily determines the success or failure of a business:

 MEANING OF BUSINESS